centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-commercial-extensions.md

 #### Bug fixes

-- Fixed an issue that prevented Business Activities top counter from loading.
-- [BAM] Fixed an issue in the BA monitoring redirection.
-- Fixed an error message in boolean rules when a host name was longer than 15 characters.
+- [Configuration] Fixed an error message in boolean rules when a host name was longer than 15 characters.
+- [Server] Fixed an export issue that prevented Remote Servers from displaying BAM reporting statistics.
+- [Server] Fixed an issue in the KPI configuration export process to Remote Servers that caused the KPIs' states to be reset at each export of the configuration.
-- Fixed an issue that prevented the children Business Activities from being displayed on Remote Servers.
+- [Server] Fixed an issue that prevented the children Business Activities from being displayed on Remote Servers.
+- [UI] Fixed an issue in the BA monitoring redirection.
+- [UI] Fixed an issue that made BA tree not visible if dark mode was used.
-- Fixed an export issue that prevented Remote Servers from displaying BAM reporting statistics.
+- [UI] Fixed an issue that prevented Business Activities top counter from loading.
 - [Widget] Fixed an issue that made links to Business Activities broken on **BAM - Live Business Activity Tree**.
-- Fixed an issue that made BA tree not visible if dark mode was used.
-- Fixed an issue in the KPI configuration export process to Remote Servers that caused the KPIs' states to be reset at each export of the configuration.

 ### 22.04.2